redbilledo/webandtech-moodboard/README.md

 - Pop-up modal to view images at full size with credits.
 - Theming system to filter grid items by tag.
 - Search functionality to look up images by keyword.
-- Additional moods (Happy, Calm, etc.) with their own image pools.

 ## Tech Stack
 - **HTML5**